KastrolKainda/KastrolKainda/README.md

-Hi, I’m @KastrolKainda
+Hi, I’m @KastrolKainda.
 I’m interested in Programming
-I’m currently learning Computer Science
+and am currently learning Computer Science.
-I’m looking to collaborate with anyone
+I’m looking to collaborate with anyone.
-You can reach me on WhatSapp [+260978027616].
+Please feel free to reach me on WhatSapp [+260978027616].
 Thank You Guys!!

 <!---